-Education – Pediatric dentists educate the child using models, computer technology, and child-friendly terminology, thus emphasizing the importance of keeping teeth strong and healthy.
-In addition, they advise parents on disease prevention, trauma prevention, good eating habits, and other aspects of the home hygiene routine.
+Pediatric dentists educate the child using models, computer technology, and child-friendly terminology, thus emphasizing the importance of keeping teeth strong and healthy.
+In addition, they advise parents on disease prevention, trauma prevention, good eating habits, and other aspects of the home dental hygiene routine.

-If you have questions or concerns about pediatric dentistry, please contact our office in Cambridge, MD.
+If you have questions or concerns about Pediatric Dentistry Cambridge patients should contact our office.